Anon-txt/Sha256-Converter/README.md

 # Sha256-Converter
-Find Sha256 of a text
+Find Sha256 of a text string

 Created by Antonio Fuscaldo